 What are silver amalgam fillings?

 These are the types of fillings most people have, especially if their fillings are more than 20 years old.
 Silver amalgam fillings contain 50% mercury, and due to leakage, usually develop new decay underneath after about 10 years.

 Mercury is a very toxic substance, and exposure to mercury can cause a host of neurological and gastrointestinal problems.

 Because the mercury was contained inside the filling, it was thought that no mercury would ever be able to enter the patient’s body and bloodstream.
 However, this is not the case.
 Over time, amalgam fillings tend to expand.
 This can crack the tooth, and expose the body to mercury.
 Unfortunately, mercury is dangerous in even very minute amounts.

 I have mercury fillings – am I in danger?

 Potentially, you are.
 Obviously, not everyone who has mercury fillings is going to get sick, but the risk is still there.
 The only way to completely eliminate that risk is to have a trained biological dentist safely replace your amalgam fillings with a non-toxic alternative, such as porcelain fillings.

 They are, but they are guaranteed to be non-toxic, and most people find the extra cost to be worthwhile.

-When it comes to safe, non-toxic dentistry, more and more people in the Dallas/Fort Worth, University Park and Plano, Texas, areas are turning to Dr. Strader and his team!
-Please contact Dallas Designer Smiles today for more information.
+When it comes to safe, non-toxic dentistry, areas are turning to Dr. Davies and his team!
+Please contact Designer Smiles today for more information.